stv707/activate_azure_pass/README.md

 #### Steps to Activate Azure Pass

-#### Step 1 : Navigate to Azure Pass Redemption Site

- - Open a browser and navigate to: www.microsoftazurepass.com
+ - Before You begin, make sure you read the notes below!!!
+You been warned !!

  >>NOTE: **It is recommended you close all browsers and open a new In-Private Browser session.**

  >>NOTE: **Other log-ins can persist and cause errors during the activation step.**

  >>NOTE: **Microsoft Azure Pass Subscription runs on isolated DNS, if you have any VPN, please disconnect before going thru this process, failing to do so, activation may cause error**

+ - Before You begin, make sure you read the notes above!!!
+You been warned !!

+ - Open a browser and navigate to: www.microsoftazurepass.com

  - Click the start button to get started.
  ![picture 1](images/b7d79bf0bcf6ac8c5020a7cfaf4b0c4f7774fc454a316b241a83b214de1cb76a.png)